sambj24/deepbrief.github.io/_tabs/about.md

 # About Deep Brief

-**Deep Brief** delivers sharp, no-fluff perspectives on the intersection of AI, leadership, and real-world decision making, and diving as a hobby.
+**Deep Brief** delivers sharp, no-fluff perspectives on the intersection of engineering, leadership, real-world decision making, and diving as a hobby.
 It’s for professionals who value experience but know the game is changing fast.

 Created by [Joe Sambuco](https://www.linkedin.com/in/jsambuco), an executive in tech with a hands-on approach to both engineering and strategy.
 This blog is where firsthand lessons meet hard analysis — without buzzwords or bullshit.